L-A-C-Git/Elk-Project/README.md

 $ cp Elk-Project/Playbooks/* files
 ```

-- Update the hosts file to include webservers and elk.
+- Update the hosts file to include webservers and elk groups, configuring the IP addresses to that of your machines.

 ```
 $ cd /etc/ansible